vasanthk/css-refresher-notes/README.md

 # CSS Refresher Notes

+This is a quick refresher of CSS concepts compiled from various articles online.
+I have linked to most of the articles used.
+Sorry if I missed any and a huge thanks to the community.

 ##Positioning

 CSS Position allows up to 5 different values.
 But essentially only 4 values are commonly used.